Search This Blog

 Having made the admission of rape, while there may be mitigation, there really is no defence for Ross to the criminal act.
 Even the four defences available now that the law has developed in UK law would not apply.

 'Duress' - Ross was not under pressure or force by a person to cause him to fear for his safety or his life if he did not do this to Elizabeth.
 'Insanity'- Ross had no recognisable mental illness for him to be found to be insane.
 'Automatism'- Ross was not unaware of his actions such as if under the influence of drugs or alcohol, and 'Mistake'- Ross was not mistaken as to any circumstance of fact that would impact the guilty mind and relate to 'intention' and whether this therefore was not a criminal act after all.
 For instance, an example would be not knowing that the victim was underage or did not have the mental capacity to consent to sex.
 Hence, Valentine Warleggan was guilty of rape of Agneta Treneglos in the later books because he was not mistaken that she did not have mental capacity.
-He was aware of that and still went ahead.
+Valentine was aware of that and still went ahead.

-Despite these defences being closed off for Ross, he muddies the waters for some readers on the question of rape by following his admission of taking Elizabeth against her will by thinking that "...though in the end I do not believe it was so much against her will."
-This is along side thoughts suggesting that after initial resistance, and ‘after’ the shock from him, Elizabeth may not have been so angry with him for what he was doing to her.
-This will all be explored further in the upcoming post 'Resisting Ross's finding of rape' which will focus on the efforts made to get around or lessen the impact of such a finding of rape against the romantic hero.
-However, to get to the point here, this belief of Ross's still does not assist his case.
+Ross's perpetrator denial/minimisation will all be explored further in the upcoming post 'Resisting Ross's finding of rape' which will focus on the efforts made to get around or lessen the impact of such a finding of rape against the romantic hero.
+However, to get to the point here, as stated above this belief of Ross's still does not assist his case.
 As cited above where "a mistaken belief in consent meant that the defendant lacked Mens Rea" this does not apply to Ross because he never maintained that he mistakenly thought she was willing when he took her.
-He knew it was against her will at the time.
-That would in any event be very difficult for him to try to claim since just beforehand, in the scene, Elizabeth had said to Ross "Don't!
+Ross knew it was against her will at the time.
+It would in any event be very difficult for Ross to try to claim this since just beforehand, in the scene, Elizabeth had said to Ross "Don't!
 I'll scream!" and "Ross, you can't intend...
 Stop! stop!, I tell you."
-There can be no doubt that before the shock Ross knew he did not have Elizabeth's consent.
+There can be no doubt that before 'the shock' Ross knew he did not have Elizabeth's consent.
+He still went ahead.
+It is therefore concerning that at this point he had the guilty mind with his intention to proceed despite Elizabeth not showing she wanted this from him.

-There is also a conversation to be had about the difference between a victim desiring something but nevertheless for various reasons them still not consenting to having this forced on them.
-That and the 'she wanted it deep down' argument will be considered in the upcoming post, but given the danger of perpetrators taking advantage of forcing themselves on a victim and then arguing that for some reason they believed that the victim did consent 'in the end' or that they feel the victim 'really wanted it deep down', The Sexual offences act 2003 addresses this too.
-Under the mantra and expectation of 'a reasonable belief in consent' (rather than favourable guessing), it states that 'the defendant has the responsibility to ensure that the victim consents to the sexual activity at the time in question'.
-It would make sense that since Ross 'at the start', and at the time in question (being when she was taken), knew Elizabeth did not consent, then this additional comment of him thinking that she did later on is by the by but on the question of her changing her mind 'in the end' he'd have to give something concrete to show why he thought there was a turnaround.
-But since if this was the case, this was after the 'taking' anyway meaning that this supposition really is a red herring to the question and finding of rape against him.
-This is especially as even when confronted with her three years later, amidst some sarcastic remarks from Ross, he offers no viable basis to his belief that she was 'less unwilling' before the taking.
-That would be Elizabeth's sexual reciprocation just as is depicted in the last adaptation as adaption fiction.
-Yet one would expect that an innocent man would do so immediately without hesitation and sarcasm.
+There is also a conversation to be had about the difference between a victim desiring something specifically from a man in this case but nevertheless for various reasons them still not consenting to having this forced on them.
+That includes sex and this being forced on them in certain conditions and also in a certain manner.
+That and the 'she wanted it deep down' argument will be considered in the upcoming post, but given the danger of perpetrators taking advantage of forcing themselves on a victim and then arguing that for some reason they believed that the victim did consent 'in the end', or that they (the perpetrator) feel rather than know explicitly from the victim themselves, that the victim 'really wanted it deep down'The Sexual offences act 2003 addresses this too.
+Under the mantra and expectation of 'a reasonable belief in consent' (rather than favourable guessing and supposing without clear confirmation of this), it states that 'the defendant has the responsibility to ensure that the victim consents to the sexual activity at the time in question'.
+Therefore it would make sense that since Ross 'at the start', and at the time in question (being when Elizabeth was taken), knew Elizabeth did not consent, then this additional comment of him thinking that she did consent later on, is by the by.
+But on the question of Elizabeth changing her mind 'in the end' Ross would have to give something concrete to show why he thought there was a turnaround.
+This would still be a problem for Ross since if this was the case, this would have still been after the 'taking' anyway.
+This is because this would mean that this supposition really is a red herring to the question and finding of rape against him.
+Ross would still be in a bind over this.
+This is especially as even when Ross was confronted by Elizabeth her three years later, amidst some sarcastic remarks from him, Ross offered no viable basis to his belief that she was 'less unwilling' before the taking, or that it was not so much against her will.
+And as stated above Ross would need to assure that court that she was fully willing.
+A viable basis to show this would be Elizabeth's sexual reciprocation just as is depicted in the last adaptation as adaption fiction.
+One would expect that an innocent man desperate to refute the idea he committed a rape, either to a court, to the victim or to himself would raise this (sexual reciprocation) in his defence immediately without hesitation and sarcasm against suggestions by a potential victim that she was indeed a victim of violent and forceful behaviour.

 Guilty Behaviour For a Guilty Man